ICAI Exam (CA Examination)

 - This prestigious institute ICAI has a whopping number of students currently i.e. – 1,175,000.

 - CA Exam offered by ICAI has been ranked no. 2, worldwide.

 - As per the statistics of April 2015, the total numbers of CAs are 239,974.
 Out of which 124,434 CAs are employed with organizations and 115,540 are practicing CAs.

-- ICAI is an institute which has been birthing CAs since 1949 which means ICAI exam has 67 years of long history of producing one of the most employable professionals in the world.
+- ICAI is an institute that has been birthing CAs since 1949 which means the ICAI exam has 67 years of a long history of producing one of the most employable professionals in the world.

 These numbers didn’t come out of the blue.
 They were created.
 And if you’re one of the CA aspirants, you need to put your heart and soul into this CA Exam to be counted among them.
 Interested?
 Know everything about ICAI exam in this article.
-We will talk about nuts and bolts of CA exam in details.
+We will talk about nuts and bolts of the CA exam in detail.

 Hint – This article will take some time for you to read and there’s some great information out there.
 Sit with a pen and paper if you feel like writing something down.